entando/entando-docs/vuepress/docs/v6.3.2/tutorials/create/ms/generate-microservices-and-micro-frontends.md

     - `Do you want to generate micro frontends?` (Up to you)

 - At this point the blueprint will generate controllers, repositories, services, and micro frontends for your entity.
-    - `Overwrite src/main/resources/config/liquibase/master.xml?` When prompted with a conflict at this stage, enter `a` for "All."
-This will override existing files with the configuration changes needed for your new entity.
+    - `Overwrite src/main/resources/config/liquibase/master.xml?` **Note: When prompted with a conflict at this stage, you can enter `a` for "All."
+This will override existing files with the configuration changes needed for your new entity.**

 You now have an Entando project, including a Spring Boot microservice with database integration and React-based micro frontends.